Selvi0209/Task-11/README.md

 * Create a custom exception in Java called "InvalidAgeException" that is thrown when the user enters an age less than 18.
 Implement exception handling in a Java program to catch the "InvalidAgeException" and display an error message.
   ## File Name : 7\Main.java
   # File Name : 7\InvalidAgeException.java

+* Implement exception handling in a Java program that reads data from a file.
+If the file does not exist, throw a "FileNotFoundException" and display an error message to the user.
+  ## File Name : 8\Main.java